 I have a bucket of 1 inch chlorine pucks.
 Ideas for use (other than pool) would be greatly appreciated!

 The chlorine tablets that I am familiar with are the ones that you dissolve 1 tablet to treat 7500 gallons of water with for pool use.
 If that is what you have, there is no other safe usage, as they are actually a hazmat product.
 If they become wet, or in close range to other chemicals they can off gas and be deadly.
-(I am a firefighter/emt and we study these often).
-They are too powerful to be used in a home cleaning situation and can actually damage metal pipes.

 So, if that is what you have, there is no other safe use.